 Tiny as the servings are, the taste is deliciously in accord with the ancient Chinese belief that one drinks tea to refresh one’s soul and water to quench one’s thirst.
 The first cup of sencha is a distilled elixir, with a taste bordering on ambrosial.
 The second tasting brings one back to the world, in the best sense of the words.
 As Lu Yu, author of the eighth century Chinese classic Cha Ching, or Classic of Tea, wrote, “Tea tempers the spirit, calms and harmonizes the mind, it arouses thoughts and prevents drowsiness, lightens and refreshens the body and cleans the perceptive faculties.”
 All that and it tastes good, too!

 Nowadays, the millions of cups of green tea downed daily in Japan are drunk out of preference, habit, custom, and hospitality rather than ceremony, but for many students of tea, sencha provides a chance to appreciate the taste of tea with family and friends.
 As Ogawa points out, at the very least, studying sencha will enable one to make a good cup of tea and to serve it with grace and assurance.
 Mastering these skills, he says, takes about three months.

 Beyond that, one is able to meet new people and also deepen one’s appreciation of art and culture.
 At the highest level, where the way of tea becomes a way of life, the goal is freedom.
 Along the way, many good cups of tea are to be had.

 Full text by Ian Ropke.
 All images are taken from Wikipedia and are in the public domain.
-Ian Ropke is the author of the Historical Dictionary of Osaka and Kyoto, assistant editor of Kyoto Visitors Guide, and director of Your Japan Private Tours.
+Ian Ropke is the author of the Historical Dictionary of Osaka and Kyoto and director of Your Japan Private Tours.
 You can read his previous articles for Deep Kyoto here.